Gold futures ease on low demand | Business

-Gold futures on Wednesday fell 0.82 per cent to Rs 49,697 per 10 gram as participants offloaded their holdings on low spot demand
+Gold futures fell 0.22 per cent to Rs 49,154 per 10 gram on Thursday as participants offloaded their holdings on low spot demand

-On the Multi Commodity Exchange, gold prices for the February delivery declined Rs 412, or 0.82 per cent, to Rs 49,697 per 10 gram in a business turnover of 12,034 lots
+On the Multi Commodity Exchange, gold prices for February delivery declined Rs 106, or 0.22 per cent, to Rs 49,154 per 10 gram in a business turnover of 11,816 lots

 - READ MORE ON: